alexamies/buddhist-dictionary/data/corpus/corpus-readme.txt

-Explanation of files used by Python programs.
-See dictionary.ddl for other tables.
+Explanation of files used to describe the text collection.

 corpus.txt
 ===============================================================================
-The file is a tab delimited file listing the URL and other details of corpus source documents.
-Fields:
+The file is a tab delimited file listing the URL and other details of all the text documents.
+The fields are:

 id: An identifier of the text document